NatsuD99/LLAMA-MD/Code/ReadMe.md

 This file contains our code for finetuning the LLama model

 ### inference.py
-This file contains our code for inference using the finetuned model.
+This file contains our code that loads the saved model and tokenizer of the finetuned model performs inference on it.

 ## Models Directory